US diplomats in extraordinary protest against Trump for riot

 “This would be a first step towards repairing the damage to our international credibility,” it said.
 “It would allow the beacon of democracy to shine on despite this dark episode.
 It would also send a strong message to our friends and adversaries that the Department of State applies an ethos of integrity and objective standards when it condemns assaults on democracy at home or abroad.”

-The second cable goes further, demanding that Pompeo explicitly recognize President-elect Joe Biden’s election and condemn Trump’s actions.
 It also said Pompeo should support any effort by Vice President Mike Pence and other Cabinet members to invoke the 25th Amendment to remove Trump from office.